How to Stock Your Pantry

 8. Have a Rotation System in Place

-Non-perishable foods may have a much longer shelf-life, but that doesn’t mean that they never go bad.
-You will want to have some type of rotation system, so that you use up anything that may be nearing its expiration date.
+Non-perishable foods may have a much longer shelf life, but that doesn’t mean they never go bad.
+You’ll want a rotation system to use up anything nearing its expiration date.

-At the same time, you will want to replenish that item with more product, so that your pantry doesn’t start to thin out.
+At the same time, you’ll want to replenish that item with more product so that your pantry doesn’t start to thin out.

-One way of doing this is by keeping the older dated items on the front of your shelf, and then when you purchase more similar items that have a new date on them, placing them behind the older ones.
+One way of doing this is to keep the older dated items on the front of your shelf and, when you purchase more similar items with a new date, place them behind the older ones.
+I also suggest you generate a list of the items that should be in the pantry inventory so you can match what’s there against that list and replenish as needed.

 9. Stock Up on Non-Perishable Food Items

 Now that you have a better understanding of some of the do’s and don’ts when stocking your pantry, you need to purchase foods that will last you a long time.
-Here’s a closer look at some of the non-perishable food items that you should consider stocking up on.
+Here’s a closer look at some non-perishable food items you should consider stocking up on as pantry staples.
+Most of my pantry items are freeze-dried foods in #10 cans or what are called smaller pantry cans.
+Note that the items listed are my suggestions based on what I use for Mark and me, your list may be different based on family size and makeup.

-• Oatmeal (as long as you have a heating method if the power is out)
+• Oatmeal (as long as you have a heating method if the power is out): oats are one important grain, but we also have a bunch of wheat we can grind for my famous homemade bread.

-• Condiments (mustard, ketchup, mayo, bbq sauce, hot sauce)
+• Condiments (mustard, ketchup, mayo, BBQ sauce, hot sauce, maple syrup, and various relishes)

 • Applesauce